-VI.A Visual Evidence
+VI.A Nonparametric Evidence

-Figure IV illustrates the relationship between earnings and in-utero Ramadan exposure nonparametrically.
-We divide individuals into 52 groups depending on the pregnancy week in which they were exposed to Ramadan.
+Figure V illustrates the relationship between earnings and in-utero Ramadan exposure nonparametrically.
+We divide individuals into 52 groups depending on their week of conception relative to Ramadan.
 Individuals in groups -12 to -4 are not exposed: they were conceived after Ramadan ended and were born before the start of next Ramadan.
-Individuals in groups -3 to 0 are partially exposed and in groups 1-39 fully exposed though in different pregnancy weeks.
+Individuals in groups -3 to 0 and 36 to 39 are partially exposed and those in groups 1-36 are fully exposed though in different pregnancy weeks.
 The figure plots the average earnings of these 52 groups.
 Since a lunar year is shorter than the solar year by roughly 11 days, week 39 in our sample contains only 1 day and week -12 only 3-4 days.
 We fit a local-linear kernel on the binned scatter plot to highlight the shape of the earnings-exposure profile.

 We find a curious, saucer-shape relationship between exposure and earnings.
-Average earnings fall monotonically along the horizontal axis, reaching a minimum at week 15.
-They start rising steadily from this point onward, finishing at virtually the level they begin from.
-Not only does this relationship hold for average earnings but also for the other moments of the distribution-first quartile, median, and third quartile (see the bottom panel of Figure IV).
-Exposure to Ramadan during pregnancy seems to have long-run effects: exposed individuals-in particular those exposed in the middle period of pregnancy-earn significantly less than the unexposed in the adult life.
+Average earnings fall monotonically along the horizontal axis, reaching a minimum in week 15.
+They start rising from this point onward before finishing at virtually the level they begin from.
+Not only does this relationship hold for average earnings but also for the other moments of the distribution-first quartile, median, and third quartile (see the bottom panel of Figure V).
+Exposure to Ramadan during pregnancy seems to have long-run effects: exposed individuals-in particular those exposed in the middle period of pregnancy-earn significantly less than the unexposed in their adult life.

-Figure V refines this analysis by conditioning on the month, district, and year of birth.
+Figure VI refines this analysis by conditioning on the month, district, and year of birth.
 Formally, we estimate a version of equation (1), adding successively each of the three fixed effects into the model.
-We plot coefficients $\hat{\beta}{\mu}$'s along with the 95% confidence intervals around them from these specifications.
-Conditioning on birth covariates, in particular the year of birth fixed effects, flattens the earnings-exposure profile considerably.
-No meaningful difference now exists between the unexposed individuals and those exposed in the early or final months of pregnancy.
+We plot coefficients $\hat{\beta}{\mu}$'s along with their 95 percent confidence intervals from these specifications.
+Conditioning on birth covariates, in particular on the year of birth fixed effects, flattens the earnings-exposure profile considerably.
+No meaningful difference now exists between the unexposed individuals and those exposed in the early months of pregnancy.
 In contrast, individuals exposed in the middle period of pregnancy continue to have significantly lower earnings regardless of the controls we use.